craftcms/docs/docs/3.x/upgrade.md

 12. If you had any plugins installed, you’ll need to install their Craft 3 counterparts from the “Plugin Store” section in the control panel.
 (See the plugins’ documentation for any additional upgrade instructions.)

-Now that you have successfully upgraded your Craft 2 project to Craft 3, please take some time to review the [changes in Craft 3](changes-in-craft-3.md).
+Now that you’ve upgraded your install to use Craft 3, please take some time to review the changes on this page and update your project to follow the changes in Craft 3.

 ### Troubleshooting